Squash Stringing Guide

 Every racket comes with a recommended string tension which is sometimes listed on the racket throat.

-You can either chose to restring at the same tension as recommended on the racket (or in other words taking the strings back to the same tension as the day you bought it) or you can adjust your strings to improve your game play.
+You can either choose to restring at the same tension as recommended on the racket (or in other words take the strings back to the same tension as the day you bought it) or you can adjust your strings to improve your gameplay.
 A tighter string tension would help increase the control of your racket by ‘catching’ and then shooting the ball out in a more controlled way.
-A lower string tension would act more like a trampoline by shooting the ball out at a greater speed with greater power (but this would result in less control to your shot).
+A lower string tension would act more like a trampoline by shooting the ball out at a greater speed with greater power (but this would result in less control of your shot).

 Squash strings generally range from 1.10mm-1.30mm thickness.